Enalean/tuleap-documentation-en/languages/en/deploy.rst

 ============================= =============== =============================================
 S2 2020                       Status          As platform administrator, what should I do ?
 ============================= =============== =============================================
-Trackers v3                   Removed         Migrate to Trackers v5 Subversion (SVN Core)         Removed         Switch to SVN Plugin Realtime server using NodeJS  Replaced        (To be announced)
+RHEL 6                        End of support  Switch to RHEL 7 Trackers v3                   Removed         Migrate to Trackers v5 Subversion (SVN Core)         Removed         Switch to SVN Plugin Realtime server using NodeJS  Replaced        (To be announced)